5 Kundalini Yoga Beliefs That Will Prime Your Mind For Pregnancy

 Conceiving a child is a miracle.
 Sometimes it can take time and nurturing for pregnancy to occur.
 For over 10 years, I have helped people conceive children.
-Drawing upon my own experience as a mama, helping other mamas, and my own personal struggle with miscarriages, I believe energy work is the most essential key to conception.
+Drawing upon my own experience as a mama, helping other mamas, and my own personal struggle with pregnancy loss, I believe energy work is one of the keys to conception.

-Here are Karena's five best tips for bringing your dream of having a child to life:
+Here are my five best tips for bringing your dream of having a child to life:

 1. What we believe, we receive.